rabbitmq/rabbitmq-website/site/management.md

   * <*resource_server_id*>`.tag:administrator`
   * <*resource_server_id*>`.read:*/*/*`

-You use the setting `management.oauth_scopes` to configure the scopes.
-It is a space-separated field.
+The scopes are configured using the `management.oauth_scopes` setting.
+The value must be a space-separated list of scopes.

 ### Configure OpenID Connect Discovery endpoint